Reading Time: 2 Minutes 52 Seconds

 A zone of the cemetery is dedicated to the Yugoslav and Italian partisans who fought in the Second World War.

-In another area near the wall in the northern part of the cemetery the victims of the Prague Uprising, of the parachutists Jan Kubiš and Jozef Gabčík and of the heroes of the Second Resistance (against Nazism) are buried in unmarked graves (Kubiš and Gabčík were the two soldiers who killed the Nazi General Reinhard Heydrich).
+In another area near the northern wall there is a section with unmarked graves.
+Here are buried the victims of the Prague Uprising, the parachutists Jan Kubiš and Jozef Gabčík and of the heroes of the Second Resistance (against Nazism).

 You are here at the end of the cemetery, at its northern end.